riolaf05/pannello-server/README.md

 0) install docker-ce and vcgencmd on local machine

-1) install MySQL with Kubernetes: (note, MySQL volume will be put in the node names "rapberrypi")
+1) install MySQL with Kubernetes: (note, MySQL volume will be put on the node named "rapberrypi")

 ```console
 ./pannello-server/kubernetes/mysql/build.sh